echo-devim/pyalarmguard/README.md

 *  `/getphoto` get a photo from camera
 *  `/getaudio n` get an audio of n seconds (recording is done with a background thread)
 *  `/setdblevel n` set the db level threshold for alarm detection

+Logs are saved in `pyalarmguard.log` file in the project directory.